ReconOS/reconos.github.io/gettingstarted/tutorial/index.md

 ### Setup the ReconOS toolchain

-At first we need to checkout the ReconOS repository:
+At first you need to checkout the ReconOS repository:

 ```
 > cd $WD
 > git clone https://github.com/EPiCS/reconos.git
 ```

-To use the ReconOS toolchain you must configure it to your needs.
-Therefore, open `$WD/reconos/tools/environment/zynq_linux.sh` and adjust it to your machine:
+To use the ReconOS toolchain you must configure it by changing its configuration file.
+Therefore, open `$WD/reconos/tools/environment/zynq_linux.sh` and adjust it to your actual environment:

 |                |                                                                                                                                             |
 |----------------|---------------------------------------------------------------------------------------------------------------------------------------------|